 On-Campus Labor and Delivery Nurse Programs

-The four-year bachelor’s of science in nursing at South College can be completed at one of their five campuses across three southern states.
+The four-year bachelor of science in nursing at South College can be completed at one of their five campuses across three southern states.
 Students in this program will acquire all the skills necessary to be nurse generalists, including critical thinking, medical care knowledge, interpersonal skills, and technical competency.
-There is a strong emphasis on collaboration and teamwork to help students understand how to effectively work in a department for better patient outcomes.
+There is a strong emphasis on collaboration and teamwork to help students understand how to work in a department for better patient outcomes effectively.

-The liberal arts education that must be completed alongside nursing classes allows students to have an interdisciplinary experience and helps create more well-rounded nurses.
-The first two years of the program are general education classes and core/prerequisite classes.
+The liberal arts education that must be completed alongside nursing classes gives students an interdisciplinary experience and helps create more well-rounded nurses.
+The program’s first two years are general education and core/prerequisite classes.
 Upon successfully completing those two years, students embark on an intensive two-year nurse training that includes clinical and laboratory training.

 San Joaquin Delta College offers an associate’s degree in nursing for nurses.
 While this program is not specific to labor and delivery nurses, there is the possibility of completing clinical rotations in labor and delivery to help prepare nurses for this career.
 Graduates of this program have historically been well prepared to pass the NCLEX-RN exam, with over 91 percent of students passing it on the first try since 2015.

 As with most nursing programs, admission to this degree is highly competitive.
 Applicants receive a ranking status based on prior education, prerequisite coursework, volunteer and work experience, life circumstances, second language proficiency, and other healthcare licenses or certificates.
-Ninety percent of the spots for the program are filled by the top-ranked applicants, while the remaining 10 percent are chosen from the rest of the qualified applicants at random.
+The top-ranked applicants fill ninety percent of the spots for the program, while the remaining 10 percent are chosen from the rest of the qualified applicants at random.

 University of Miami – School of Nursing and Health Studies

 Because this is an accelerated program, students are expected to have completed a bachelor’s degree and have extensive prerequisite coursework to have the background necessary to succeed.
 Required classes include chemistry, anatomy, human physiology, microbiology, nutrition, and statistics.
-The two start dates each year are in January and May, which allows students some flexibility in when they complete their program.
+The two start dates each year are in January and May, allowing students some flexibility in completing their program.

 Methodist Health Systems (Residency)